 Finishing is a crucial part of knitting a sweater, and most of us have had to learn on our own how to accomplish neat looking, buttonholes, picked-up stitches, and so forth.
 We can take loads of classes about how to knit, but finishing skills classes are few and far between.

-So I thought I'd have a little finishing class here on Knitting Daily!
-I'm going to talk about setting in sleeves, which is one of the most challenging parts of finishing a sweater, and one that I end up having to redo more than any other.
+So I thought I’d have a little class on knitting finishing techniques here on Knitting Daily!
+I’m going to talk about setting in sleeves, which is one of the most challenging parts of finishing a sweater, and one that I end up having to redo more than any other.

 |An armhole opening and its buddy, the sleeve cap|